Skip to Main Content

 The following students may receive out-of-state fee waivers:

 • Veterans and dependents using G.I.
-Bill® benefits
+Bill® benefits, must live in Florida

 The Student Financial Services website lists eligibility requirements and required documentation (scroll to see "Veteran and G.I.
 Bill® Dependent Out-of-State Tuition Waiver Program" or "Active Duty Military.")